My juicy Papaya Salsa is equally at home with a bag of chips as it is at the side of a great steak ~ make a big batch today!

 Instructions

 - Peel the papaya.
 A serrated vegetable peeler works well for this kind of job.
-Scoop out the seeds and dice the flesh.
+Scoop out the seeds and cut the flesh into a small even dice.

 I essentially made this tonight, but I recommend adding an additional fruit (preferably pineapple, but also apples) in a 1:1 or 2:1 papaya:other fruit ratio.
 Helps give a citric bite to the salsa and works great for carnitas or jerk chicken.